FuturICT2/FIN4Documentation/docs/claim-tokens.rst

    :align: center
 |

-Tokens that have been created as outlined in the section about creating tokens (TODO ref), can be claimed.
+Tokens that have been created as outlined in `Create tokens <create-tokens.html>`_, can be claimed.

 .. image:: images/ClaimTokens.png
    :scale: 35%